MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 Code Style and Formatting
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-MicroEJ defines a formatting profile for ``.java`` files, which is automatically setup when creating a new :ref:`mmm_module_skeleton`.
+MicroEJ defines a formatting profile for ``.java`` files, which is automatically set up when creating a new :ref:`mmm_module_skeleton`.

 .. note::